GOSTAK INDEX

-The IFA was a British award for excellence within the sf/fantasy field; a precursor of the Hugo Award, it was originally devised and promoted by John Wyndham, Frank Cooper, G Ken Chapman and Leslie Flood.
-(Scroll down for an early article on the IFA by Leslie Flood.)
+The IFA was a British award for excellence within the sf/fantasy field; a precursor of the Hugo Award by two years, it was originally devised and promoted by John Wyndham, Frank Cooper, G Ken Chapman and Leslie Flood.
+For good overviews of the beginnings and history of the IFA see CONVENTION REPORT, A MERIT FOR FANTASY and this 1963 fanzine article.

-The first awards were made at the British annual convention of 1951- the Festivention, held in London and named after the then-current Festival of Britain.
+The first awards were made at the British annual convention of 1951- variously called the FIRST INTERNATIONAL SCIENCE FICTION CONVENTION, THE FESTIVAL CONVENTION, THE SCIENCE FICTION FESTIVAL CONVENTION, or more lastingly the FESTIVENTION, held over May 10-14 1951 in London and named after the then-current Festival of Britain.

-The awards were made on the decision of a panel of selected experts in the field - as is the case with most modern literary prizes - not by a popular vote as is the case with the US-originated Hugo awards.
+The awards were made on the decision of a panel of selected experts in the field - as is the case with most modern literary prizes - not by a popular vote as is the case with the US-originated Hugo awards which were first presented in 1953.

-The award continued - never wholly embedded into the British sf culture - until 1957.
+The award continued - never really embedded into the British sf culture - until 1957.
 The last winner was JRR Tolkien, for LORD OF THE RINGS, and the award was presented at a special meeting of the SF Luncheon Club held during the period of the 1957 London World SF Convention.
 The presentation was not open to the general membership of the convention.
+Tolkien did briefly attend but was not impressed and did not linger.

 ackerman.jpg